Charity and community amateur sports club relief

 Retail discount (high street relief)

-A new business rate Retail Discount Scheme aimed at helping small town retailers and high street businesses, has been introduced for the years 2019-20 and 2020-21.
+The business rate Retail Discount Scheme is aimed at helping small town retailers and high street businesses and has been improved for 2020-21

 If you receive a bill without the discount and you believe you have an entitlement, please contact the council to discuss the matter.